DanaMC18/scripts/recipes/README.md

 **Install dependencies:** `pip install -r requirements.txt`

 ## RecipeScraper
-Class that expects a NYT recipe url and parses the page source, and returns a recipe.
+Class that expects a NYT recipe URL.
+It parses the page source of the URL and returns a formatted recipe.
+It can also be run in this [repl.it](https://repl.it/@DanaMC18/nyt-recipes#main.py).

 ### Usage
 ```python